iCliniq Logo

-Can high cholesterol levels and chest pain in a middle-aged person increase the risk of having heart disease?
+Can high cholesterol and chest pain raise heart disease risk?

 Patient's Query